 Your Professional Presence

-- Your social vs. professional presence: What you wear off-the-job and socially doesn't have to be what you wear interviewing or at work.
+- Your social vs. professional presence: What you wear off-the-job and socially doesn't have to be what you wear for interviewing or at work.
 In fact, your professional presence may be very different from your personal presence, and that's fine.
-They don't have to mesh - you can have a closet full of fun clothes and a wardrobe of work clothes.
+You can have a closet full of fun clothes and a wardrobe of work clothes.

 - Perfume and cologne: Your scent (even if you smell good) can be an issue.
-I once worked for some who wouldn't hire anyone he could smell from across the room.
-Also, a scent is one of the strongest senses and your favorite perfume or cologne might be the same scent the interviewer's ex-girlfriend or ex-husband wore.
+Some people say they won't hire anyone they can smell from across the room.
+Also, a scent is one of the strongest senses and your favorite perfume or cologne might coincidentally be the same scent the interviewer's ex-girlfriend or ex-husband wore.
 That subliminal negative impact could squash your chances of getting a job offer.
 With any type of scent, less, or none, is better.

-- Pantyhose: The question of whether women should wear pantyhose on a job interview created a lot of discussion on this site and the answer was an overwhelming yes.
-Here's more on wearing pantyhose to work or to job interviews, including when it's appropriate - and when you can go bare legged.
+- Pantyhose: The question of whether women should wear pantyhose on a job interview creates a lot of discussions, and the answer is an overwhelming yes.
+Here's more on wearing pantyhose to work or to job interviews, including when it's appropriate, and when you can go bare-legged.

 - Tattoos and piercings: Depending on where you are interviewing, you may want to consider covering your tattoos and taking out your rings.
-There are companies that have policies which limit both.
+Although employers are loosening up about these, there are still companies that have policies which limit both.

-- Starting your new job: If you're not sure what to wear on the job, ask the hiring manager before you start.
+Once you get hired for a new job if you're not sure what to wear, ask the hiring manager before you start.
 You can also visit the workplace to see what the people coming in and out of the building are wearing.
-There is no better way to make a bad impression than to show up for your first day because you're underdressed or overdressed.
+There is no better way to make a good impression than to show up for your first day dressed appropriately and ready to work.